sriharshaguthikonda/Plab-2-timer-H/README.md

 - Multi-phase countdown timer for PLAB 2 practice
 - Interface now avoids overlapping device cutouts such as punch-hole cameras
+- Adjustable text-to-speech volume slider up to 200% with a safety warning

 ## Building